idyllicayush/idyllicayush/README.md

 ###

-<p align="left">✨ Creating bugs since 2021<br>📚 I'm currently learning programming , tech, ai, ml and exploring a lot more<br>🎯 Goals: Tech expert & Field Specialist<br>🎲 Fun fact: discovering that too</p>
+<p align="left">✨ Creating bugs since 2021<br>📚 Got Involved in a lot of projects- solo, Group project through whuch I learned a lot in Machine Learning, Data Science and programming also.
+Technology has always been my friend and loved exploring new things.
+I've also been involved in Web Development - HTML,CSS and JAvascript which can be seen in my personal portfolio website.
+I've also explored Cybersecurity and getting some hands on new tech. <br>🎯 Goals: Tech expert & Field Specialist<br>🎲 Fun fact: discovering that too</p>

 ###